quark-engine/quark-script/CWE-20/README.md

 # Detect CWE-20 in Android Application (diva.apk)

-This scenario seeks to find Improper Input Validation.
+This scenario seeks to find **Improper Input Validation**.
 See [CWE-20](https://cwe.mitre.org/data/definitions/20.html) for more details.

 Let’s use this [APK](https://github.com/payatu/diva-android) and the above APIs to show how the Quark script finds this vulnerability.

 First, we design a detection rule `openUrlThatUserInput.json` to spot the behavior of opening the URL that the user input.
 Then we use API `behaviorInstance.getMethodsInArgs` to get a list of methods which the URL in `loadUrl` has passed through.
 Finally, we check if any validation method is in the list.
-If No, the APK does not validate user input.
+If **No**, the APK does not validate user input.
 That causes CWE-20 vulnerability.

 ## Quark Script: CWE-20.py
 ```python